nih-cfde/published-documentation/README.md

 #### Troubleshooting

-There are three possible reasons the PR might not automatically merge into specspreview/cookbookpreview:
+There are three possible reasons the PR might not automatically merge into `specspreview/cookbookpreview`:

 - The most likely reason is that the preview branch needs to be refreshed

-- The second possibility is that a stale preview was already in the specspreview/cookbookpreview branch and is clashing with yours.
-To fix this problem delete the specspreview/cookbookpreview branch and wait for the next hourly run.
+- The second possibility is that a stale preview was already in the `specspreview/cookbookpreview` branch and is clashing with yours.
+To fix this problem delete the `specspreview/cookbookpreview` branch and wait for the next hourly run.
 If it's a fresh preview branch, your changes may have made the repos incompatible.
-Tag @Acharbonneau in your PR and she'll help
+Tag @ACharbonneau in your PR and she'll help

 - Very occasionally, the github robot fails for server related reasons when there is otherwise no problem.
-Removing the specspreview/cookbookpreview branch so that the robot tries again generally fixes this.
-Or tag @Acharbonneau
+Removing the `specspreview/cookbookpreview` branch so that the robot tries again generally fixes this.
+Or tag @ACharbonneau

 ### Publishing your changes

 If the robot detects changes to either sub repository, it also automatically:

-- makes a branch called update-<repo>docs with the changes
+- makes a branch called `update-<repo>docs` with the changes
 - makes a PR to merge that branch into stable
 - runs a series of build checks

 Once you are happy with your preview site, approve this matching PR, and it will be merged in.
 An administrator has to merge this PR into the https://github.com/nih-cfde/published-documentation repository, and they are automatically tagged by the PR robot.
-However, if you find they are taking an excessively long time, please re-tag @Acharbonneau
+However, if you find they are taking an excessively long time, please re-tag @ACharbonneau

-# Updating the Documentation in the Public Documentation Site from this repo
+# Updating the Documentation in the Public Documentation Site from this repo <a name="this-repo"></a>

 Only overall style of this website and the contents of the "About" pages are editable from this repository.
-These changes are made periodically, as detailed in our release plan <link coming soon>
+These changes are made periodically, as detailed in our [release plan](./Release-Plan/Documentation-Release-Plan.md).

 To make changes to this repo: